rpdearden/Miscellany/How-to/Blender_to_Morphomuseum_workflow.md

 * Import models
 * Scale to correct size using scale bar
 * Change units to micrometers to do this if necessary and manusally scale with shift key
+* Make sure scale is applied
+* Make sure units are back in meters
 * Batch export as stls using Batch export -> Object dropdown option (not currently possible for plys)
 * Make sure the "scene unit" box is ticked

 ***
 **In MorphoDig**
 * Import scaled stls
 * Save as project
-* RGB colour codes can be copied and pasted into the .NGP file
+* RGB colour codes can be copied and pasted into the .ntw file
 * Add a .tag file to label colours